barbatus/typescript/README.md

 This package's TypeScript compiler doesn't make difference between declaration and regular TypeScript file processesing them all together.
 It, though, recognizes architectures of the files it processes, which means if you place a declaration file in the server folder, its typings will be read and applied for the server architecture only.

-You'll find that `typings` folder contains two folders, `main` and `browser`, which corresponds to the typings structure supported by the `typings`.
-TypeScript compiler will use typings from `main` for the server side only and accordingly - from `browser` for the client side.
+You'll find that `typings` folder contains two subfolders: `main` and `browser`.
+It corresponds to the typings structure supported by the `typings`.
+TypeScript compiler will use typings from `main` for the server side only, and accordingly - from `browser` for the client side.

 ## Example